Download a new browser

 Healthy Sleep

-10 min read
+7 min read

-written by Emily W
+written by Sam C

-updated 04.12.2024
+updated 28.11.2025

 As the New Year approaches, there’s an undeniable sense of possibility in the air.
 It’s a time to reflect, set intentions and look forward to a fresh start.
 While many resolutions focus on improving physical or mental health, sleep often gets overlooked.
 Yet, it’s one of the most vital pillars of your wellbeing.

 This year, why not prioritise better sleep habits to wake up to a healthier, happier you?
+To help you get started, we’ve teamed up with our sleep expert, Kathryn, who will offer her expertise on the topic.

 New Year’s resolutions are a long-standing tradition, reflecting our desire to grow and improve.
 From joining a gym to eating more healthily, many resolutions aim to enhance our health.
 While these goals are important, they often overlook the role sleep plays in achieving them.
 Good sleep helps to regulate appetite, boost energy levels and improve mood – making sleep the secret ingredient to success in almost any resolution.